Monday, April 27, 2026

 “Um, my name is Joe, nice to meet you,” Joe muttered and then curled into the kitchen from the front room hoping that either Michael or Joni would be there to take charge.

 Michael was slicing up various citruses (citrisi?) to dump into the Jungle Juice barrel out by the front door.
 Joe could hear Joni’s voice out in the front room.
 He took in a deep breath and slowly released it, as he situated himself next to Michael at the kitchen sink.
-He began putting the already cut citruses into a bowl that was already in place next to the sliced fruits.
+He began putting the already cut citruses into a bowl that was already in place.

 Michael leaned over and in his quietest voice asked “So what do you think?”